dymmond/esmerald/docs/routing/routes.md

 #### Permissions

 Permissions are a must in **every** application.
-It's very hard to control flows of APIs only with dependency injection as that can be very hard to maintain in the future whereas with a permission based system, that can be done in the cleanest way possible.
+It is very hard to control flows of APIs only with dependency injection as that can be very hard to maintain in the future whereas with a permission based system, that can be done in the cleanest way possible.
 More on [permissions](../permissions.md) and how to use them.